Julius Peppers: 2004 season

-Peppers would also make a memorable play in Week 15 against the Atlanta Falcons, which was a Saturday night game held on December 18, 2004, Peppers would grab a fumble in midair by Atlanta Falcons quarterback Michael Vick and race 60 yards the other way for a Panthers touchdown.
-Peppers also harassed and chased Michael Vick all over the field during the game as he recorded 3 tackles one being for a loss of yards, 1 pass defensed and the 60 yard fumble recovery for a touchdown.
-Peppers would also line up as a wide receiver in the red zone towards the end of the second quarter, and catch a pass just outside the end zone, that if thrown more accurately by Panthers quarterback Jake Delhomme would have resulted in a touchdown catch for Peppers.
-It was a hard-fought game with the Falcons but the Panthers would lose in the end by a score of 34–31.
+In Week 15 against the Atlanta Falcons, Peppers caught a fumble in midair by Atlanta Falcons quarterback Michael Vick and raced 60 yards the other way for a Panthers touchdown.
+Peppers recorded three tackles, one being for a loss of yards, one pass defensed and the 60 yard fumble recovery for a touchdown.
+The Panthers lost in the end by a score of 34–31.

-Peppers would also set an NFL record by recording 143 total interception return yards which is the most ever recorded in a single season by a defensive lineman.
-He also had a combined 203 interception and fumble return yards which is the most ever by a defensive lineman in a single season since the NFL merger in 1970.
+Peppers set an NFL record by recording 143 total interception return yards which is the most ever recorded in a single season by a defensive lineman.
+He had a combined 203 interception and fumble return yards which is the most ever by a defensive lineman in a single season since the NFL merger in 1970.

-Peppers would finish the season with 52 solo tackles, 12 assisted tackles, 11 sacks, 4 forced fumbles, 1 fumble recovery, 2 interceptions, 9 passes defensed, 4 stuffs, 1 blocked kick, and 2 defensive touchdowns.
+Peppers finished the season with 52 solo tackles, 12 assisted tackles, 11 sacks, four forced fumbles, one fumble recovery, two interceptions, nine passes defensed, four stuffs, one blocked kick, and two defensive touchdowns.

-For his accomplishments Peppers was named to his first NFL Pro Bowl while also earning a spot on the NFL's All Pro First-Team.
-Peppers would also be named the NFC Defensive Player of the Month in November 2004 and finished fourth overall in the voting by the Associated Press for the AP NFL Defensive Player of the Year Award.
-He would also be named the NFC Defensive player of the Year by the Kansas City Committee, as well as the NFL Alumni Defensive Lineman of the Year.
+For his accomplishments, Peppers was named to his first NFL Pro Bowl while earning a spot on the NFL's All Pro First-Team.
+Peppers was named the NFC Defensive Player of the Month in November 2004 and finished fourth overall in the voting by the Associated Press for the AP NFL Defensive Player of the Year Award.

 2005 season

-Peppers broke a bone in his right hand in the sixth game of the season against the Lions, but would return to the game with a cast and help the Panthers get a win 21–20.
-He would play the next few games with a cast on his hand.
-Peppers would record two impressive 3 sack games during the season, one against the Tampa Bay Buccaneers in Week 9, in which addition to his 3 sacks, Peppers also recorded 5 tackles.
+Peppers broke a bone in his right hand in the sixth game of the season against the Lions, but returned to the game with a cast and help the Panthers get a win 21–20.
+He played the next few games with a cast on his hand.
+Peppers recorded two three-sack games during the season, one against the Tampa Bay Buccaneers in Week 9, in which addition to his three sacks, Peppers recorded five tackles.